-In many states across the U.S., there are laws that can hold a bar or restaurant responsible for a drunk driving accident caused by the alcohol they served to the driver.
-They are the dram shop laws that allow for the dram shop liability.
-Virginia is one of the few states that does not have them.
+In many states across the U.S., there are laws that allow an injured victim to hold a bar or restaurant liable in a drunk driving accident caused by the alcohol they served to the driver.
+Commonly known as dram shop laws, Virginia is one of the few states that does not have them.
 In Virginia, bars and restaurants that provide alcohol are not responsible for the later actions of their customers.
 Instead, Virginia holds that alcohol-related crashes are caused by the consumption of alcohol, not the furnishing of alcohol by a third party.

-So what is dram shop liability?
-It is a provision that allows the injured person or family of a deceased person in a drunk driving accident to sue the establishment that sold the alcohol to the driver.
-The reason for the name “dram” is because liquor used to be dispensed in a unit of measurement call drams.
-Hence the dram shop laws.
+In states other than Virginia, dram shop liability is a provision that allows the injured person or family of a deceased person in a drunk driving accident to sue the establishment that sold the alcohol to the driver.
+The term “dram” comes from the historical unit of measurement for alcohol.

 In states that allow for dram shop liability, both sides can actually try and use it to receive compensation.
 The idea behind the liability is that when the driver was at a bar or restaurant, the establishment failed to pay attention to the person and didn’t cut them off from any further alcoholic drinks.
-The same holds true if the bartender notices a person is not capable of driving safely and doesn’t call for a taxicab to come take him home.
+The same holds true if the bartender notices a person is not capable of driving safely and doesn’t take their keys or try to stop them.